Dioprz/reinforcement-learning-project/README.md

 #### License

-This project is licensed under the GPL License.
+This project is licensed under the GPLv3 License.